SecureStrux/Guides/README.md

 ---
 **NOTE**

-The private key file should be protected from unauthorized access, as it serves as proof-of-identity for the privileged scanning account.
+The private key file must be protected from unauthorized access, as it serves as proof-of-identity for the privileged scanning account.

 ---